Chapter 1: Problem 28

 What is the difference in temperature between the boiling point of water and the freezing point of water in each of the following temperature scales? (a) Celsius scale (b) kelvin scale (c) Fahrenheit scale

-A chemical novice used the symbol SI to represent silicon.
+The symbol NO was used by a student to represent nobelium, an unstable, synthetic element.
 Is this an acceptable symbol for the element?
 If not, what is the correct symbol?

 What do you think about this solution?